 She said that section 9 of the Constitution gave women substantive equality to men and aimed to address the disparity in access to rights, including the right to land, which this equality guaranteed.

 “The action of the ITB perpetuates the ideology of male dominance.
+Instead of realising the security of tenure of thousands of occupiers of trust-held land, the Ingonyama Trust is infringing them,” she said.

 In her affidavit, Hletshelweni Nkosi (62), from Maphaya village at Jozini, who moved to the area from Ngotshe in 1974 with her family, said she and her sister and their children had moved from the family homestead to another plot given to them by the inkosi in 2005.